Hold onto to your festive hats folks. It’s emerging billions of people worldwide may have been mis-sold Christmas.

 And to all entrepreneurs out there investing blood, sweat and tears CREATING AND MAKING STUFF for a better world, I applaud you.
 Can I also share with you the one item I have on my Christmas list this year.
 If you can make this, I would be very happy.

-In my Christmas stocking I would like a telephone voice-mail talky system that automatically picks up PPI-type calls and engages the caller for hours (days are preferable) in inane yet wonderfully realistic banter that goes nowhere.
+In my Christmas stocking I would like a telephone voice-mail talky system that automatically picks up PPI-type calls and engages the caller for hours (days are preferable) in inane yet wonderfully realistic banter that just like the whiff of mis-sold Christmas, goes nowhere.

 That leaves lots more time to relax and enjoy the festive season.